1Password/scim-examples/README.md

 ## Advanced deployment

 If you have particular requirements for your environment, an advanced deployment is recommended.
-These deployments are easily customizable and adaptable to your situation.
+These example configurations can be used as a base for a customized deployment.

 ### Before you begin

-Before you begin deploying 1Password SCIM Bridge, review the [Preparation Guide](https://github.com/1Password/scim-examples/blob/master/PREPARATION.md).
+Before you begin deploying 1Password SCIM Bridge, review the [Preparation Guide](/PREPARATION.md).
 The guide will help you plan for some of the technical components of the deployment and consider some issues you may encounter along the way.

 After you've read the preparation guide, refer to the deployment example for your infrastructure: